ShakeAlert: MyShake

 MyShake was released in February 2016.
-Initially the app did not issue alerts, but instead used a phone's accelerometers to record shaking from an earthquake and send the data back to UC Berkeley for analyses, thereby creating a crowdsourced global seismic network.
+Initially the app did not issue alerts, but instead used a phone's accelerometers to record shaking from an earthquake and send the data back to UC Berkeley for analysis, thereby creating a crowdsourced global seismic network.
 On October 17, 2019, a new version of the app was announced, which would also provide alerts from ShakeAlert to users in California, while allowing users outside the state to continue being part of the crowdsourced global network.
-The app began providing earthquake alerts in Oregon on March 11, 2021 and in Washington on January 26, 2022.
+The app began providing earthquake alerts in Oregon on March 11, 2021 and in Washington state on January 26, 2022.

 MyShake only delivers alerts for earthquakes exceeding MW4.5 and that will produce a shaking intensity greater than three.

 SD Emergency

-On August 26, 2021, officials from the County of San Diego and USGS announced that the "ShakeReadySD" feature add been added to the county's SD Emergency app, which would provide ShakeAlert warnings throughout California.
+On August 26, 2021, officials from the County of San Diego and USGS announced that the "ShakeReadySD" feature had been added to the county's SD Emergency app, which would provide ShakeAlert warnings throughout California.